pluralsight/guides/draft/python/how-to-write-effective-docstrings/article.md

 So, what does the above do.
 Well, in the given example there are several elements at play.
 I will explain these now

 Elements of this docstring:
-- \``localstring()`\`: The `, or backtick, is used just like in Markdown, to mark inline code highlighting
+- \``localstring()`\` The `, or backtick, is used just like in Markdown, to mark inline code highlighting
-- `Returns:`: This marks the beginning of return values and type specification.
+- `Returns:` This marks the beginning of return values and type specification.
+- `Args:` This marks the beginning of argument specifications

+Well, the code blocks make sense, but what purpose do the `Args` and `Returns` serve outside of readability.
+The true power of this lies in the use of Sphinx, or other documentation utilities, to generate HTML docs.
+The `Args` header servers to give developers a list of accepted args.
+Optionally, one can specify the type of the argument e.g. `str` or `int`.
+In the event one wishes to do so, this format is generally used, `<varname>[(<type>)]: <argument info>`.
+This also applies to the `Returns` section, allowing one to specify